All Posts

 Surveillance technology has progressed rapidly, meaning it can be easy to fall behind and end up left in the dark when it comes to keeping your property secure.
 In fact, up to 80% of the CCTV footage seized by police is of such a low quality that it is completely useless in criminal trials.

-In this blog we’ve answered 20 common questions concerning CCTV systems to help you to stay in the loop.
+In this blog, our security experts—backed by over 30 years of experience—have answered 20 common questions about CCTV systems to help you to stay in the loop.

 1. What Is CCTV?